-The minimum you can pay for a plan is only $5/month, and that would get you either 100 voice minutes, 200 texts and no data, or 200 voice minutes and no texts or data.
+The minimum you can pay for a plan is only $5/month, and that would get you either 100 voice minutes, unlimited texts and no data.

 Most people are probably going to need more than that, and at least some data, but you can customize your plan based on how much you need.
 Change your plan as often as you want.
 To make the change you just go onto the website or in the app on the phone, and use the tool below to choose your plan.

-- $36/month unlimited talk, unlimited texts, 2GB of data
+- $14/month unlimited talk, unlimited texts, 2GB of data

-- $55/month unlimited talk, unlimited texts, 5GB of data
+- $19/month unlimited talk, unlimited texts, 4GB of data

 As you can see they are one of the more affordable wireless providers available, and when it comes to providers that have the iPhone, they’re among the very cheapest as far as I can tell.

 Tello Mobile & iPhone Are A Frugal Mobile Alternative

 I’ve been using the Tello iPhone 6 for a few weeks now, and thus far it has been everything I could have hoped for.
 The phone is essentially the same phone you’d use with one of the higher cost providers, but with a much lower monthly bill.
 It makes calls via the Sprint network (which is great in our area), it texts, it allows you to surf the web with mobile data.
 You can even do a Facetime video chat with your family!